 To request a modification of a restricted area:

-- Explain the purpose for requesting a modification of restricted area.
+- Explain the purpose for requesting the modification.

-- Provide a floor plan of the entire restricted area and surrounding areas, identifying all doors securing the area, and marking what areas within the current restricted area will remain as the restricted area and what areas will remain the non-restricted.
+- Provide a floor plan of the entire restricted area and surrounding areas.
+Identify all doors securing the area and mark which areas within the current restricted area will remain restricted and which will be non-restricted.

 - Describe how security to the modified restricted area will be maintained.

 - If food and drink are to be allowed in the non-restricted area, explain how the food and drink will be brought into that area, and how the food and drink will be kept completely out of the proposed restricted area.

 - Explain how all individuals having access to the modified restricted area will be trained to know and understand their responsibilities with regard to compliance with the special conditions governing the area.

 - Before the application is forwarded to the RSC, it will be reviewed and approved for by all Environmental Health and Safety (EHS) groups (i.e., Radiation Safety, Industrial Hygiene/Biosafety, General Safety, etc.).
 If compliance issues are identified for any safety issue, the application for restricted area modification will not be supported.
 Once a restricted area modification has been granted, any deficiency identified with compliance of the special conditions governing that area could result in the withdrawal of the approval.

 When filling out the form, make sure to: